qiy-chen/MTG-TCG-Prices/README.md

 Version 0.1

-Fetch the lowest price of each card of Magic: The Gathering of a list from a vendor's website (currently l'Expédition).
+Fetch the lowest price of each card of Magic: The Gathering of a list from a vendor's website (currently limited to l'Expédition only).

 ## The program is divided into three main parts: